JennToo/spinalhdl-tech-talk/src/main/tut/Talk.md

 ## Clash

-- A high-level sythensis compiler for Haskell
+- A high-level synthesis (HLS) compiler for Haskell
 - Write your code as regular Haskell and compile it to VHDL or Verilog
 - Some performance loss when optimizer isn't good enough
 - The generated HDL is very hard to follow